MicrosoftDocs/sql-docs/azure-sql/managed-instance/performance-guidance.md

 :::image type="content" source="./media/performance-guidance/query-plan-missing-indexes.png" alt-text="A query plan with missing indexes.":::

-Azure SQL Database can help you find and fix common missing index conditions.
-DMVs that are built into Azure SQL Database look at query compilations in which an index would significantly reduce the estimated cost to run a query.
+DMVs that are built into SQL Server since 2005 look at query compilations in which an index would significantly reduce the estimated cost to run a query.
 During query execution, the database engine tracks how often each query plan is executed, and tracks the estimated gap between the executing query plan and the imagined one where that index existed.
 You can use these DMVs to quickly guess which changes to your physical database design might improve overall workload cost for a database and its real workload.

 You can use this query to evaluate potential missing indexes: